 On the other hand, money in the mutual fund is subject to market risk.
 The value of equity funds also fluctuates every day.
 Debt funds also grow up and down due to changes in the bond prices.

 However, a mutual fund offers higher growth in the long run.
 Also, investment in mutual funds through SIP will minimize the market risk and volatility by diversifying your money into different sections.

-The returns of a PPC account are fixed and guaranteed by the government.
+The returns of a PPF account are fixed and guaranteed by the government.
 However, the interest rate is declared by the government every quarter.

 Returns of the mutual fund, on the other hand, are market-linked.
 The returns of mutual funds vary as per the market conditions and the performance of the fund manager.
 The returns of a few of India’s largest funds are mentioned below:

 FundSIP ReturnAditya Birla Sun Life Frontline Equity9.60%Kotak Standard Multicap Fund13.29%ICICI Balanced Advantage Fund10.22%SBI Small Cap Fund15.83%

 Mutual funds are much more liquid than PPF.
 This is because PPFs have a lock-in period of 15 years.
 In a mutual fund, you can redeem your investments on any business day.
 This is the reason mutual funds are more liquid than PPF.